THIS IS THE YEAR OF OUR PARISH CENTENARY –

 This year we are marking the 100th birthday of St Joseph’s Parish!

-After a preparatory novena of Masses, the first official event was the Centenary Mass celebrated at St Joseph’s, Takapuna on the evening of 19 March, the feat of our patronal Saint.
+After a preparatory novena of Masses, the first official event was the Centenary Mass celebrated at St Joseph’s, Takapuna on the evening of 19 March, the feast of our patronal Saint.
 The celebrant was Auckland Bishop, Patrick Dunn, whose summary of the parish history included reference to his own service as a curate at St Joseph’s for five years from 1980’s.

 In this picture, Parish Priest, Monsignor David Tonks, is thanking Bishop Pat (seated behind in mitre) and other priests who had served the parish for their presence and participation.
+In his homily, Bishop Pat said the Church has been involved with the land on which the church stands for 173 years, having been bought in 1846 by Bishop Pompallier from a William Bellingham.

 WANT TO PRAY TO OUR PATRON SAINT?